• Skip to primary navigation

 How do Adaptogens Work in the body?

-Adaptogens help to stabilize our stress response.
-This is due to properties that help regulate and balance the hypothalamic, pituitary, and adrenal glands.
+Adaptogens help stabilize our stress response with properties that can help regulate and balance the hypothalamus, pituitary, and adrenal glands.
 When we encounter a stressor, these glands pump out certain hormones that allow our bodies to respond.
-This usually happens in three stages; alarm, resistance, and finally, exhaustion.
+This usually happens in three stages: alarm, resistance, and exhaustion.

-Basically, adaptogens help the body to move into and remain in the resistance stage for longer periods of time.
-They can also reduce the amount the exhaustion we feel afterward.
+Basically, adaptogens help the body move into and remain in the resistance stage for longer periods of time.

 A jar filled with a creamy vanilla smoothie with a straw placed in, sitting in front of another smoothie in a jar, a bowl of ashwagandha powder and a bunch of bananas.